 Once aquifer performance testing is complete, a report is written with aquifer data, water quality data, geologic sample descriptions and geophysical logs.

+More information on Geohydrologic Data can be found on the Geohydrologic Data webpage.
 An interactive map of all Geohydrologic Data well sites, links to associated well site reports, and detailed information about individual monitors located at each well site can be found by launching the Geohydrologic Data Monitor-Well Sites Viewer.